DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-30-add-a-new-referee.md

 ## Hypothesis

+Currently we ask users to provide a new referee by responding to an email we send them.
+This is error prone and requires a support agent to manually update the application with the new referee.

 If we ask candidates to give us a new referee when they sign in, then they will immediately give us new details, because it will be the most obvious and important action.

-If we ask candidates to review their referee details before submitting, then they will have a chance to spot and fix any problems before we contact the new referee, reducing the likelihood of an email bouncing.
+If we ask candidates to review their referee details before submitting, then they will have a chance to spot and fix any mistakes before we contact the new referee, which will reduce the likelihood of an email bouncing.

+We’ll know this works when referee’s provide a new application when they sign in.

 ## What does the email link do?